Yandex Cloud

 Where:

-• ingress.alb.yc.io/subnets: Specify one or more subnets that Application Load Balancer will work with.
+• ingress.alb.yc.io/subnets: Specify one or more subnets for the Application Load Balancer.

-• ingress.alb.yc.io/external-ipv4-address: To get a new IP address or provide public access to Application Load Balancer from the internet, specify the previously obtained IP address or set the value to auto.
+• ingress.alb.yc.io/external-ipv4-address: To get a new IP address and enable public access to an Application Load Balancer from the internet, specify the previously obtained IP address or set the value to auto.

-With auto setting, deleting the Ingress controller will also remove its associated IP address from the cloud.
+If you set auto, deleting the ingress controller will also remove its associated IP address from the cloud.
 To avoid this, use a reserved IP address.

 • ingress.alb.yc.io/group-name: Specify the group name.
-It groups Kubernetes Ingress resources served by a separate Application Load Balancer instance.
+The group combines Kubernetes Ingress resources served by a single Application Load Balancer instance.

 2. Create a load balancer: